waysidemapping/heirloom-map-tiles/SCHEMA.md

-# Rustic Map Tile Schema
+# Rustic Map Tiles Schema

-This schema is in development and is not yet versioned.
+This schema is in active development and is not yet versioned.
 Users should expect that changes may occur at any time without notice.

 ## Layers